 Established in 1971, Parque Nacional da Peneda-Gerês is Portugal’s first and only national park.
 While visiting Porto or Northern Portugal, a visit to the National Park is definitely a must.
 This 703-sq-km (436-sq-miles) park encompasses windswept peaks, valleys of woodland, quaint towns, mountain streams, waterfalls, and breathtaking views.
 Explore first, the riverside town of Ponte de Lima, dubbed the oldest in the country.
 It is located within a short 30-minute drive from one of the park's main entrances, it is a great base for exploring the region.
 For a deeper countryside experience, stay in Ameal Wine & Tourism Terroir.
 Also, don't forget to visit a couple of wineries nearby where you can try the famous Vinho Verde, like the famed Quinta da Aveleda.

-Fall in the city means fewer crowds, shorter lines, and easier restaurant reservations.
+Falling into the city means fewer crowds, shorter lines, and easier restaurant reservations.
 Many feel that it’s really the best time of year to travel.
-Porto has become one of the most eclectic destinations in Europe because it has something to offer to everyone since historic splendor paired with a contemporary buzz, sweeping views, architecture - with one of the most beautiful train stations and bookshops in the world - as well as a strong food and wine culture.
-Moreover, visiting the wineries of this place is imperative, like Taylor's cellars, Churchill's cellars, among others.
+Porto has become one of the most eclectic destinations in Europe because it has something to offer to everyone historic splendor paired with a contemporary buzz, sweeping views, architecture - with one of the most beautiful train stations and bookshops in the world - as well as a strong food and wine culture.
+Moreover, visiting the wineries of this place is imperative, like Taylor's cellars, and Churchill's cellars, among others.

 Serra da Estrela